A new Cattle Industry Fund governance model

-A new process will be in place for Cattle Industry Fund expenditure in 2020-21.
+A new process is in place for Cattle Industry Fund expenditure from 2020–21 onwards.

 Cattle owners who purchase Permanent Identification Devices (tags) must pay $1.50 per tag to the Cattle Industry Fund.
 Authorised tag manufacturers and recyclers collect the contribution and forward it to the Cattle Industry Fund on behalf of the cattle owner.